 S.B.
-No. 1255 aims to regulate mold assessors and remediators in Texas by amending several sections of the Occupations Code.
-Notably, the definition of "mold" is updated to include "spores and hyphae," while removing references to "mycotoxins."
-The bill clarifies that certain activities, such as routine cleaning, plumbing repairs, and pest control inspections, are exempt from the mold assessment and remediation regulations.
-Additionally, it introduces a new exemption for the demolition of structures following a fire or disaster.
+No. 1255 amends the Occupations Code to enhance the regulation of mold assessors and remediators in Texas.
+The definition of "mold" is updated to include "spores and hyphae," while the previous mention of "mycotoxins" is removed.
+The bill clarifies that certain activities, such as routine cleaning, inspections, and emergency containment of mold, are exempt from the regulations governing mold assessment and remediation.
+Additionally, it introduces new exemptions for pest control inspections and the demolition of structures following disasters.

 The bill also revises the duties of the advisory board, allowing it to advise on standards for mold assessment and remediation, as well as qualifications for licensing.
-Furthermore, it repeals Section 1958.102(b) of the Occupations Code.
-The changes will take effect on September 1, 2025, and will only apply to conduct occurring on or after that date, ensuring that any actions taken before the effective date will be governed by the previous law.
+Furthermore, it repeals a section of the code related to mold assessment duties.
+The changes will take effect on September 1, 2025, and will only apply to conduct occurring after that date, ensuring that any actions taken before the effective date will be governed by the previous law.

 Statutes affected: Introduced: Occupations Code 1958.001, Occupations Code 1958.002, Occupations Code 1958.034, Occupations Code 1958.102 (Occupations Code 1958)